 Your functional limitations are the most critical evidence for your long term disability claim.
 Your insurance company is interested in how your disability affects your ability to work.
-The insurance claim examiner (and an administrative law judge if your claim goes to court) will look for you to provide detailed doctor’s notes on activity limitations.
+The insurance claim examiner (and a judge if your claim goes to court) will look for you to provide detailed doctor’s notes on activity limitations.
 This information is crucial to getting your claim approved.

 Assessing Your Residual Functional Capacity

-The insurance claim examiner will rate your residual functional capacity (RFC) to determine what level of work you are capable of doing.
-To do this, claims examiners will go through each category addressed on the RFC assessment form.
+The insurance claim examiner will rate your residual functional capacity (RFC) to determine what level of work you can do.
+To do this, claims examiners will review each category addressed on the RFC assessment form.
 They will look at the following information:

 How Much Can You Lift and How Often?

 For example, if you can lift 25 lbs frequently and 50 pounds occasionally, you will be assigned a medium RFC rating.
-If you can only lift 10-25 lbs frequently, you will be given a light RFC rating.
+You will be given a light RFC rating if you can only lift 10-25 lbs frequently.

 How Long Are You Able to Sit or Stand?

-For example, if you have a knee injury, you might not be able to stand for long periods of time.
-Or if you have suffered a lower back injury, it may be too painful to sit all day.
+For example, if you have a knee injury, you might not be able to stand for long periods.
+Or if you have suffered a lower back injury, sitting all day may be too painful.

 How Well Can You Reach Out or Overhead?